… so that we have a chance to reproduce it.

 - Open the reports folder inside of the crashpad folder

-- If there is a crash report with the same timestamp when the latest crash happened, attach it to the mail like described above
+- If there is a crash report with the same timestamp when the latest crash happened, zip it (if possible) and attach it to the mail

 - Please do not send any other reports that are in that folder, they are unrelated.